 Drinking and driving is one of the most deadly causes of motor vehicle accidents, resulting in the deaths of nearly 30 people per DAY and more than 10,000 per year in the United States.
 If you were injured in an accident caused by a drunk driver, you’re not alone—help is available to you, and you may be able to receive full compensation for your injuries.
-An experienced drunk driving accident lawyer at the law firm of Stewart J. Guss, Attorney at Law, can tell you how.
+An experienced drunk driving accident lawyer at the law firm of Stewart J. Guss, Injury Accident Lawyers, can tell you how.

 We are a national law firm based in Houston with multiple offices around the country.
 We also work with affiliate law firms in most states that share our focus and dedication to excellence.
 No matter where you are located, we can try to help you, so call or contact us now.
 We are open, for FREE, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE to submit your case for review.